 - Third-party reporting is another option.
 Meaning a third-party service provider which is not counterparty to the deal can report the deal on behalf the Swiss entity as an external service.

 Speculating on FINMA’s course of action regarding the equivalence of EMIR reporting until the reporting start date is, in our view, not realistic.
 FINMA has stated in its Aufsichtsmitteilung 2016/1 that FMIA reporting can be done only via Swiss-authorized infrastructures.

-Way forward for Swiss NFCs
+Way forward up to 2024 for Swiss NFCs

 Swiss non-financial counterparties must analyze whether they have to report (deals, counterparties).
 If so, the options of delegation, third-party reporting or self-reporting must be assessed and a decision made as to how to proceed.
 Relevant criteria to consider when making the decision include compliance matters, processes and license costs.